Adding an event to the calendar on lu.se

 Events in which individual researchers from Lund University participate, but which are organised by organisations other than the University, are not to be added to the calendar.

 Upcoming PhD thesis defences – not in the calendar

 Upcoming thesis defences are not added to the calendar on lu.se.
-They are displayed in a separate list directly from LUP (Lund University Publications) via a button next to the calendar on the Lund University startpage (lu.se).
+They are displayed in a separate list directly from LUP (Lund University Publications) via a permanent button on lu.se/events

 The calendar also contains three featured events in the top, aimed at calling attention to public events, open to the wider local public.